BuuBuBuu/EmployeeManager/src/main/resources/plans.md

 check if new department is provided then also have to check if its the same deptEmp if not we have to close it out. then we have to start a new record in deptEmp for the new department that the employee has been transferred to

+JPQL need to manually remove the sub tables if you use stuff like .remove() method then no need to manually create (This is the api method from JPA)